k7eon/bruteforce-security-checker/README.md

 ---------------------------------
 # ProxyChecker
-Return created class that are ready to check socks proxies from files:
+Return created class that are ready to check 'http' proxies from files:

 usage:
 ```js